johnbeve/PHI-696/Project-3/README.md

 1. In BFO and RO identify at least one object property for each of a-e that _should have the listed property, but which does not_; argue for your case, using examples.
 Note: It will be easiest to view the object properties in BFO and RO using Protege.
 ```
   (a)  Reflexive
+      -Simultaneous_with.
+Any time is simultaneous with itself.
+It wouldn't make sense for there to be a time that occurs at a different time from itself.

   (b)  Transitive
+      -Causally_influences.
+If one entity causally influences one thing, and it causally influences another, then the original has causally influenced the last, albeit indirectly.

   (c)  Symmetric
+      -Aligned_with.
+If a block A is placed in alignment with block B, then it's true that A is aligned with B and B is aligned with A. This works for political alignments.
+If one party is aligned with another, the reverse is also true.
+Otherwise, they weren't really in alignment.

   (d)  Functional
+      -Quality_of.
+This is a subcategory of Characteristic_of, which is treated as functional.
+Given this, quality_of ought to be as well.
+A particular smile is related only to a particular face. (*note, I contradict myself later)

   (e)  Symmetric and Reflexive
+      -Simultaneous_with.
+I've already explained why this should be reflexive.
+It's also reflexive, since if t1 is simultaneous with t2, then t2 is also simultaneous with t1.

 ```

 2. In BFO and RO identify at least one object property for each of a-e that _should not have the listed property, but which does_; argue for your case, using examples.
 Note: It will be easiest to view the object properties in BFO and RO using Protege.
 ```
   (a)  Irreflexive
+      -Has_role_in_modelling.
+Imagine a machine that is designed to model aspects of itself.
+It can be used to study itself, in virtue of its ability to reflect aspects of itself.

   (b)  Transitive
+      -Aligned_with.
+Imagine two lines of blocks that intersect at block B. Call one row 'Vertical' and the other 'Horizontal'.
+A is a block in Vertical, but not Horizontal.
+C is a block in Horizontal, but not Vertical.
+And B is in both Vertical and Horizontal.
+A is aligned with B, since they're in the same row, and B is aligned with C for the same reason, but A is not aligned with B.

   (c)  Asymmetric
+      -Has_role_in_modelling.
+Imagine two machines that are designed to model aspects of eachother.
+They can be used to study eachother, in virtue of their ability to reflect aspects of eachother.

   (d)  Functional
+      -Phenotype_of.
+The color of an eye is a phenotype of the eye and of the person it belongs to.
+As a result, there is not exactly one entity it's in this relation to.

   (e)  Inverse Functional
+      -Has_characteristic.
+A smile is a characteristic of a face, but also of a person.
+So characteristic_of is non-functional.
+So has_characteristic is not inverse functional.

 ```

 3. Model the following natural language expressions using terms from BFO and RO; you are welcome to introduce new terms where needed: